 Why this question matters: It’s likely that there will be times when your employees have to step outside of their traditional day-to-day responsibilities and perform tasks that weren’t included in their job description.
 The ability of an employee to be flexible for not only you, but your clients as well, is incredibly important.
 The best candidates will highlight how their willingness to perform the extra tasks helped them grow in areas they otherwise wouldn’t have been able to.

-Red flags to look for: Someone that was disgruntled by having to go above and beyond for their company or client.
+Red flags to look out for: With this interview question, bad responses would include if someone was disgruntled by having to go above and beyond for their company or client.
 This shows inflexibility and that they’re not a team player.

 7. Tell me about your specific experience that you think is most relevant and will make you successful in this role.